joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 ## Subscriptions

 The Azure account is a globally unique entity that gets you access to Azure services and your Azure subscriptions.
-You can create multiple subscriptions in your Azure account to create separation e.g., for billing or management purposes.
-In your subscription(s) you can manage resources in resources groups.
-Azure subscription can have a trust relationship with an Azure Active Directory _(Azure AD)_ instance.
+You can create multiple subscriptions in your Azure account to create separation, e.g., for billing or management purposes.
+In your subscription(s), you can manage resources in resource groups.
+In addition, azure subscription can have a trust relationship with an Azure Active Directory _(Azure AD)_ instance.

 ![Management Groups](/uploads/managementgroupsandsubscriptions.png "Management Groups")

-Depending on the size of the environment, you may have one or many subscriptions, you may have a Subscription to separate resources for:
+Depending on the size of the environment, you may have one or many subscriptions, and you may have a Subscription to separate resources for:

 * Production
 * Development